juanBuffa/Others/README.md

-# Otros proyectos personales
+# Other personal Projects

 ### futbolApp

-Descripción: estructura creada con Spring Initilizr, utiliza como dependencias: Web, Thymeleaf, y Mail, entre otras.
-Permite elegir una liga de primera división de un país para ver su tabla de posciones.
-También permite ingresar a un equipo en particular dentro de la tabla para ver más estadísticas.
-Los datos se consumen de una API externa de información de futbol.
+Description: bootstraped with Spring Initilizr, it uses Spring Web, Thymeleaf, y Mail, amongst others.
+It allows the user to choose a first division league in order to check its leaderboard.
+It also has an expanded details feature, where the user picks a particular team within the table and more statistics are shown.
+It consumes data from an external football API.

-Tecnologías utilizadas: Java, Spring Boot (incluyendo dependencias como Web, Thymeleaf, y Mail), CSS, JQuery, Bootstrap, JS.
+Tecnologies used: Java, Spring Boot (including as dependecies Web, Thymeleaf, and Mail), CSS, JQuery, Bootstrap, JS.
-Herramientas/plataformas utilizadas para el desarrollo: Netbeans, Spring Initializr.
+Tools/platforms used in the development process: Netbeans, Spring Initializr.

 ### tiempo

-Descripción: creada utilizando Create React App.
-Permite ver el pronóstico del tiempo de una ciudad, incluyendo clima actual, horas siguientes, dias siguientes y un mapa donde se muestra la localización de la ciudad seleccionada.
-Los datos se consumen de una API externa de información del tiempo.
+Description: created using Create React App. t allows the user to visualize the forecast of a given city,including current weather, following hours, following days, and a map where the location of the select city is shown.
+It consumes data from an external weather API.

-Tecnologías utilizadas: JavaScript, ReactJS, Bootstrap, CSS.
+Tecnologies used: JavaScript, ReactJS, Bootstrap, CSS.
-Herramientas/plataformas utilizadas para el desarrollo: Visual Studio Code, Create React App.
+Tools/platforms used in the development process: Visual Studio Code, Create React App.